New-Christian-Bible-Study/swconcord-lang-vscode/README.md

 - Extend highlighting for Latin injected region to allow for a Latin phrase to used in addition to just a word

+### 0.2.6

+- Fix injected Latin highlighting so English word can be after ' and ( in addition to a space

 ## Extension Development

 Development of the extension can be done as follows: